dgalassi99/quant-lab/book_projects/Advances_Financial_Machine_Learning/notebooks/Ensemble Methods/theory.md

 ## Boosting

 Boosting aims at reducing the bias of low-variance models.
 It generates one ranodm subsample and fits one estimator.
-If this estimator perform better thana threshold (50% in a binary classfier - better than random) the estimator is kept, otherwise discarded.
-Give more weight to the misclassified observations and repeat the pevious step until N estimators are produced.
+If this estimator perform better than a threshold (50% in a binary classfier - better than random) the estimator is kept, otherwise discarded.
+Give more weight to the misclassified observations and repeat the previous step until N estimators are produced.
 The ensemble forecats is the weighted average forecats over the N individial forecats, where weights are functions of indicial estimators accuracies.

 ## Bagging vs Boosting in Finance